cocoltre/cocoltre.github.io/aboutus.md

   <div class="hero-text">
     <h2>Les Requins du Dataset 🦈</h2>
     <p>
       Our team name is Les Requins du Dataset, or The Sharks of the Dataset in english.
-We’re a team of 5 exploring how Reddit conflicts spill across communities, and how to predict a burst.
+We’re a team of 5 exploring how Reddit conflicts spill across communities, and what categorizes a burst.
     </p>

     <div class="team-list">